arily/ws-tunnel/README.md

             }
         ];
 ```
-⬆️an example: use prefab://myname instead of tcp://localhsot:22 to hide your desired
+⬆️an example: use prefab://myname instead of tcp://localhsot:22 to hide your destination

 LocalTCPListener -- prototype proxy client
 forward tcp://localhost:5000 to tcp://remote:5004 via ws://localhost:5001